WestpacCXTeam/Sketch-UI-Kit/README.md

 There’s no reason not to.
 The visual style of the GUI elements applies to all user interfaces.
 This is our digital brand.
 In some cases you may prefer to use native UI elements.
 This is OK, just be aware that your design needs to align with the digital brand and it's part of larger customer journey which must be consistent.

 ### What if the element I need is not in the UI Kit?
 The GUI only covers the core UI elements common to most user interfaces.
-Every project genaraly requires bespoke components that are not available in the GUI.
+Every project generally requires bespoke components that are not available in the GUI.
 If that’s the case, knock yourself out, just don't re-invent what's already been done.

 ### Can I add cool embellishment to the UI elements like bevels and textured backgrounds?
 No.